WarStalkeR/OpenXcomExMore/README.md

 ## Base Attack/Missile Strikes Debug Triggers
 Only works when in `options.cfg` the option `debug: true` is set.
-In **Geoscape**, if you hold SHIFT, while clicking any of your bases, it will trigger base attack against random race/faction.
-If do so, whilst holding CTRL, missile strike against selected base will be triggered.
-If your mod has no `ufos:` with `missilePower` nothing will be triggered.
+In **Geoscape**, if you hold SHIFT, while clicking any of your bases, it will trigger base invasion with random race/faction.
+If you do so, whilst holding CTRL, missile strike against selected base will be triggered.

+**Note**: If your mod has no `ufos:` rules with `missilePower`, then no missile strike will be triggered.
+In addition, all relevant missions, races and UFOs should be properly linked together, so they can be triggered and spawned normally by the game, otherwise nothing will spawn and you will get error message in log what is missing.

 ## Soldier/Vehicle Capacity as Craft Stats
 **Craft values for script files (with example below):**